FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Android/installUIOnAndroid.md

 FLASK_APP=/data/user/0/ru.iiec.pydroid3/files/arm-linux-androideabi/lib/python3.8/site-packages/FreeTAKServer-UI/run.py nohup python3 /data/user/0/ru.iiec.pydroid3/files/arm-linux-androideabi/lib/python3.8/site-packages/FreeTAKServer-UI/run.py
 ```

-Now open your web browser and navigate to <http://127.0.0.1:5000> and login with the default creds (admin/password)
+Now open your web browser and navigate to <http://127.0.0.1:5000> and login with the default creds `(admin/password)`.

 # Troubleshooting

 Error: `ImportError: cannot import name '_ColumnEntity' from 'sqlalchemy.orm.query'`
 Solution: You didn't downgrade SQLAlchemy correctly

 Error: `Protocol not found`
 Solution: You didn't update `WKS.py` correctly

 # Notes
 * All testing was performed with a RPi4 8GB running LineageOS 18.1 32bit and Pydroid3
 * These instructions assume you are running FTS and FTS-UI on the same device
-* We downgrade SQLAlchemy because versions 1.4+ were not compatiable with SQLAlchemy-utils
+* We downgrade SQLAlchemy because versions 1.4+ were not compatible with SQLAlchemy-utils
-* You need root access to update the tcp/udp protocol numbers (if you are using a RPi4 and LineageOS its trivial to enable)
+* You need root access to update the tcp/udp protocol numbers (if you are using a RPi4 and LineageOS it is trivial to enable)